Group of young people having a meeting about business registration in the Philippies

 Business Registration Process

 Now you are ready to register with the appropriate government agencies.
-These agencies may include but are not limited to the Social Security System, Department of Labor and Employment, PhilHealth, Pag-IBIG Fund, and the BIR.
-Here you will need to make various reports and registrations, and there may be some regulatory requirements involving employees.
+These agencies may include, but are not limited to the Social Security System, the Department of Labor and Employment, PhilHealth, the Pag-IBIG Fund, and the BIR.
+Here, you will need to make various reports and registrations, and there may be some regulatory requirements involving employees.

 Securing Necessary Permits and Licenses